Which city is cheaper, Prague or Copenhagen?

 Let's take a look at the differences and similarities between Prague and Copenhagen.
 Then, you can decide for yourself which place is better for your next trip.

-You'll find a good number of museums and monuments packed into Copenhagen.
+Visitors can fill many days exploring the museums and attractions around Copenhagen.
 There are many sights and landmarks around town including Tivoli Gardens, Christiansborg Palace, Nyhavn Harbor, and The Round Tower.
 Some of the most popular museums are the National Museum of Denmark and the National Gallery of Denmark.

-Many restaurants in Copenhagen have been singled out for their culinary prowess.
+Eat your way through Copenhagen, as it has many local or world renowned restaurants to choose from.
 In recent years the celebrity food scene has put this city on the map.
 There are many Michelin star restaurants around town including the world famous Noma.
 But there's also a diversity of restaurants to choose from, ranging from elegant, award-winning options to cozy local eateries.
 Danish food includes a lot of pastries and sandwiches.
 Make sure you try a rød pølse, or local hot dog from one of the many stands around town.

 Prague may not make the list for most foodies, but you'll find what you need while you're in town.
 The meals are hearty and filling.
 There's lots of stew and dumplings that make for a soothing meal on a cold winter day.
 Goulash is a favorite dish at most of the traditional restaurants around town.

-The nightlife scene is relatively similar in Copenhagen and Prague.
+The fantastic nightlife scene is relatively similar in Copenhagen and Prague.

 Copenhagen is a destination that you simply have to visit at least once for nightlife.
 The nightlife scene stays active until the early morning hours with many bars and clubs staying open until 5 or 6 in the morning.
 Some of the most popular areas for nightlife include Istedgade and EnghavePlads in Vesterbro, Sankt Hans Torv in Nørrebro and some areas around Frederiksberg.